Roberto Dinamite

 Carlos Roberto de Oliveira (13 April 1954 – 8 January 2023), known as Roberto Dinamite, was a Brazilian footballer and politician.
 He was born in Duque de Caxias, Rio de Janeiro state.
 With a career as centre forward spanning over twenty years, Roberto is Vasco da Gama's player with the most appearances and all-time top goalscorer, as well as the overall leading scorer in the Brazilian Série A and the Rio de Janeiro State Championship.
 At the national level, Roberto Dinamite played in the 1978 and 1982 FIFA World Cups and the 1972 Olympic Games.
 He was president of Vasco da Gama from 2008 to 2014.

 Club career

 Roberto Dinamite was developed at Vasco da Gama youth squad.
 He is one of the most famous Vasco da Gama players, and is the club's greatest goal scorer.
 He scored 698 goals wearing the club's shirt and 864 goals in all his career.
 He played 1022 matches (768 official matches, and 254 friendly matches).

-Dinamite was nicknamed Dinamite by the journalist Aparício Pires, of Jornal dos Sports newspaper, after scoring a spectacular goal in his debut for the professional team, on 25 November 1971, against Internacional, at Maracanã stadium.
+Roberto was nicknamed Dinamite by the journalist Aparício Pires, of Jornal dos Sports newspaper, after scoring a spectacular goal in his debut for the professional team, on 25 November 1971, against Internacional, at Maracanã stadium.
 The journalist wrote in the newspaper that the Dynamite-Boy detonates at Maracanã.